The reasons for this are plentiful but can be simplified into three key areas.

 - About 217 million people worldwide have moderate to severe vision impairment, which is expected to triple from 36 million to 115 million by 2050.
 In addition, 826 million people live with a near-vision impairment.

 - The average person with a disability can expect to spend eight years, or 11.5 percent of their life, actively managing their disability.

 - Approximately 40 percent of adults age 65 and up have one or more disabilities.
-By 2035, there will be 78 million adults in this age range, or approximately 20 percent of the U.S. population.
+By 2035, there will be 78 million adults in this age range or approximately 20 percent of the U.S. population.

 People with disabilities spend a colossal half-trillion dollars annually, a number that should bring every business to sharp attention.
-The population of the United Kingdom that identifies as living with disability spends over $120 billion annually.
+The population of the United Kingdom that identifies as living with a disability spends over $120 billion annually.

 Despite these compelling figures, 73 percent of the people in the U.K. spending these incredible amounts of money are unable to complete basic transactions on more than a quarter of the websites they visit, according to a 2016 survey.

 - Seventy-one percent leave the site (and revenue on the table).

 - Eighty-six percent encounter difficulty even when they use assistive software.

 - Perhaps most importantly, 82 percent say they would return often and spend more with a company that provides an accessible online experience.